LucasSugi/data-science/README.md

 # Data Science

-In each folder you will find a work (R/Python) that was developed on USP.
-These works in general talk about exploratory analysis and classification/regression.
+In each folder you will find a work (R/Python) that was developed to improve my skills or learning more about Data Science.